JamilHaidar/SimonTathamCube/README.md

 # SimonTathamCube
 Implementation of the Cube game from Simon Tatham's Puzzles with an optimal solution search in Python.
+A standalone executable can be downloaded and run to try out the game.

+Controls:
+Arrow keys to move cube
+N to start new game
+S to solve puzzle

 The game being explored can be found [here](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/cube.html).
 I have been able to find strategies and algorithms for all puzzles in this game (even NP hard ones, I just iterate through possible states in a greedy/pruning way).